Best wedding music: the ultimate classical music choices for your wedding ceremony

 Organ music for the entrance of the bride: the wedding processional for walking down the aisle

-Handel's Arrival of the Queen of Sheba
+Handel: Arrival of the Queen of Sheba

-Wagner's Bridal Chorus 'Here Comes the Bride'
+Wagner: Bridal Chorus 'Here Comes the Bride'

 You don’t have to go for Wagner’s ‘Bridal Chorus’ (‘Here comes the bride’), although it can easily be timed by the organist to end suitably when the bride reaches the altar.
 This is something always worth bearing in mind when planning your wedding music – how long are the pieces and will you have any awkward moments of waiting around or having to rush through?
 Both are best avoided.

-Pachelbel’s Canon
+Pachelbel: Canon

-Pachelbel’s Canon is another popular choice for weddings, and your congregation will be in no doubt about where they are.
+Johann Pachelbel’s Canon is another popular choice for weddings, and your congregation will be in no doubt about where they are.
 If you've coughed up for a string ensemble, this might be a nice one to choose.
 It begins with an intimate solo cello line, before the other instruments join in.
 That said, it's not exactly a hugely exciting piece, so may have your congregation snoozing before you even begin.

-Jeremiah Clarke’s Trumpet Tune
+Jeremiah Clarke: Trumpet Voluntary

-Handel's Water Music
+Handel: Water Music

 The 'Alla Hornpipe' from Handel’s Water Music (Suite No. 1) is also a jolly addition to a wedding music programme.
 If it's majesty you're after, this has it in spades.
 How about hiring a trumpeter to provide the melodic line for this piece or Jeremiah Clarke's Trumpet Tune?

-Handel's Zadok the Priest
+Handel: Zadok the Priest

 If you have a choir, you could try the opening of Handel’s Zadok the Priest.
 It was one of Handel's coronation anthems, composed for the coronation of George II in 1727, so it's full of pomp and circumstance.
 You probably can't get away with doing this one without a choir though, so only one for those with a nice big budget or a few talented singer friends who might be generous enough to loan their voices for the afternoon!

-Parry’s I Was Glad
+Parry: I Was Glad

 Parry's anthem I Was Glad has been used in many coronation ceremonies, so it's another for those wanting a more dramatic flavour of classical music in their wedding.
 In fact, it was included in Prince William and Kate Middleton's wedding music choices in 2011, which BBC Music Magazine named as one of the best choices of classical music at Royal Weddings.
-It's worth noting however, I Was Glad isn't a short piece, so don’t start walking up the aisle until the final minute or so.
+It's worth noting, however, that I Was Glad isn't a short piece, so don’t start walking up the aisle until the final minute or so.

-Finzi's My Spirit Sang All Day
+Finzi: My Spirit Sang All Day

-Finzi’s My Spirit Sang All Day is a more modern choral work that might be worth considering in your choices of classical music for weddings.
-My Spirit Sang All Day is fom a set of seven part-song settings of poetry by Robert Bridges and is a declaration of the joy of love, full of brightness and ecstasy.
+Gerald Finzi’s My Spirit Sang All Day is a more modern choral work that might be worth considering in your choices of classical music for weddings.
+My Spirit Sang All Day is from a set of seven part-song settings of poetry by Robert Bridges and is a declaration of the joy of love, full of brightness and ecstasy.

 Music for the signing of the register